macwinlin-studio/GithuT/Develop.md

 Really,we want Language Core to include more languages.

-So you can modify language core to anymore!
+So you can modify language core and publish to anymore!

 Then send new core to [us](mailto:githut@macwinlin.ml)!